BlakeACollins/Pokedex/README.md

 # Pokedex

-A React exercise making a Pokemon battle!
+A React exercise making a Pokemon battle that radnomly shuffles the deck of the 8 Pokmen in the array.